ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/DNS.md

 ![Google Domains Dashboard](images/google_domains_list.png)

 To add a set of custom name servers using the Google Domains dashboard, click the button with the two bars under the DNS header.
-This brings up a page where we can enter in the Digital Ocean DNS server addressess.
+This brings up a page where you can enter in the Digital Ocean DNS server addressess.

 The name servers to add are: